tigera-solutions/cc-eks-egress-gw/modules/module-7-egw-perpod.md

-# Deploy Egress Gateway for a per pod selection
+# Module 7 - Deploy Egress Gateway and use a pod selector

 1. Create the `IPPool's` to be used by the egress gateway.